Digital Realty Trust DLR is scheduled to release second-quarter 2019 results on Jul 30, after the market closes.

-Also, the estimated growth rates for the artificial intelligence, autonomous vehicle and virtual/augmented reality markets will remain robust over the next five to eight years, resulting in an upbeat outlook for data centers in the future.
-As such, in the top-tier data center markets, demand is outpacing supply and despite enjoying high occupancy, these markets are absorbing new construction at a faster pace.
+With growth in cloud computing, Internet of Things and big data, and an increasing number of companies opting for third-party IT infrastructure; data-center REITs are experiencing a boom market.
+Also, the estimated growth rates for the artificial intelligence, autonomous vehicle and virtual/augmented reality markets will remain robust over the next five to six years.
+In fact, demand is outpacing supply in top-tier data center markets and despite enjoying high occupancy, the top-tier markets are absorbing new construction at a faster pace.

 However, competition has intensified, given the solid growth potential in the data-center real estate market.
-This is likely to have resulted in aggressive pricing pressure in the quarter under review.
+This is likely to have led to aggressive pricing pressure in the quarter under review.
 In addition to this, interest-expense burden remains a concern, with the company having a substantial debt position.

 Here is what our quantitative model predicts:

-Digital Realty has the right combination of two key ingredients — a positive Earnings ESP and Zacks Rank #3 (Hold) or higher — for increasing the odds of an earnings beat.
+Digital Realty does not have the right combination of two key ingredients — a positive Earnings ESP and Zacks Rank #3 (Hold) or higher — for increasing the odds of an earnings beat.